 I decided I’d send it to Eric Hendrickson, the premier Pentax repair person, to have the meter calibrated.
 Before packing it up I decided I’d remove the batteries.
 The fellow who gave me this ME F told me to read the manual first, because it has some usage quirks.
 I failed to do that.
 Naturally, the first quirk involves opening the battery door.
 It includes an imprint of an arrow and the word OPEN, suggesting you slide the door sideways to pop it open.
 You do, but only after you press in the black button next to that door to release the door.
 Idiotically, I tried to force that door open.
 To my shame, that broke off the tabs it that hold it closed.

 I bought a parts ME F body off eBay for its battery door.
 When it arrived, I noticed that the sticker on the door showed pushing the button in and then sliding the door open.
 How did I not notice that on the other door?
-So I looked at it, and saw that its instructions sticker was different: half the text s in Japanese, which I don’t read; the other half is so tiny that even with my reading glasses, I have to squint to see it.
+So I looked at it, and saw that its instructions sticker was different: half the text is in Japanese, which I don’t read; the other half is so tiny that even with my reading glasses, I have to squint to see it.
 But it did tell me exactly what to do.
 Facepalm.
-Will I ever get over my deep-seated feeling that to read the instructions is to admit defeat?

 In replacing the battery door, which involved removing the bottom plate, I lost a tiny spring under the door-release button.
 I barely touched it and it sprang away, gone in an instant!
 Without that spring, the button doesn’t work.
 But I had that spare body, so no worries, right?
 I got the spring from that body and set it in place — and then accidentally nicked it with my needle-nose pliers and made it vanish, too.
 I searched my work area for a long time but found neither spring.